KhronosGroup/Vulkan-Guide/chapters/platforms.md

 ## MacOS

-Vulkan is not natively supported for MacOS, but can still be targeted with [Vulkan Portability Tools](./portability_initiative.md).
+Vulkan is not natively supported on MacOS, but can still be targeted with [Vulkan Portability Tools](./portability_initiative.md).

 ## Nintendo Switch